WladimirW/netnei/tutorial/step_3/README.md

 ## Step 3: Add console parameters for more convenient use

 *If something in this step went wrong for you or if you're unsure where to put something, devCampStep3.py contains the code from the completed step 3 tutorial.*
- *'#-------' lines mark inserted parts.
-Note that this script won't work when executed, because localImages is relative to the tutorial directory.
-Copy the code into your normal tutorial script, if problems occured*
+**Note that this script won't work when executed, because localImages is relative to the tutorial directory.
+Copy the code into your normal tutorial script, if problems occured**

 *After finishing the main functionality of the script in step 2, we can now make the usage more convenient.*
 Obviously we cant always use only one predefined image that is uploaded to the github repository, so let's make our script more flexible.